 Peripheral neuropathy is a condition that is more commonly known as ‘nerve damage’ in the extremities.
 It affects the peripheral nervous system—the nerves outside the brain and spinal cord.
-This condition can be brought about by a number of disorders, Peripheral Neuropathy Diagnosisincluding diabetes and autoimmune disorders such as rheumatoid arthritis or lupus.
+This condition can be brought about by a number of disorders, including diabetes and autoimmune disorders such as rheumatoid arthritis or lupus.
 It can also be a result of tumors, exposure to toxic chemicals, and infections.
 Some people suffer from idiopathic neuropathy—where the cause isn’t known.

 Millions of Americans suffer from debilitating neuropathy.
 The condition may keep a person from working or living a normal life because it can seriously restrict the ability to carry items, lift, stand, or walk.
 It’s possible to receive disability benefits for this condition; however, it’s common for an initial filing and an appeal for neuropathy disability to be denied because the claim doesn’t meet the requirements set by the Social Security Administration (SSA).